Get all your news in one place.

 (Image credit: Nicholas Sutrich / Android Central)

-Magic Editor is also getting an upgrade, now featuring the ability to automatically reframe an image or even change out parts of the image for an AI-generated version.
+Magic Editor also got an upgrade, now featuring the ability to automatically reframe an image or even change out parts of the image for an AI-generated version.
 The second feature, called Reimagine, works similarly to Magic Eraser on the surface — you highlight or tap an object to select it — but lets you input a text prompt to have Gemini locally generate a replacement for that highlighted object.

 In the examples below, we had the Pixel swap out a wall for a waterfall, a mural of Minecraft mushrooms, and even completely reframe the shot based on several different photography rules.